 Using a 1/4 cup measuring cup, scoop batter into the muffin liners almost all the way full.
 Sprinkle with additional walnuts or chocolate chips.
 Bake for 20-24 minutes until golden brown on top.
 Let cool for 5 minutes, then move them to a cooling rack.

-Do Vegan Banana Muffins freeze well?
+Do Banana Muffins freeze well?

 Yes, these muffins freeze exceptionally well, as most muffins do.
 I simply place them in a container or large ziplock bag to freeze.
 Perfect for adding to school lunches or after school snacks.
 You could even make mini-muffins for a cute lunchbox treat!

-Want more vegan muffin/bread recipes?
+Want more tasty muffin recipes?

 - 1 Bowl Vegan Blueberry Muffins